tldr-pages/tldr/pages/common/dolt-gc.md

 > Search the repository for data that is no longer referenced and no longer needed.
 > More information: <https://docs.dolthub.com/cli-reference/cli#dolt-gc>.

-- Cleans up unreferenced data from the repository:
+- Clean up unreferenced data from the repository:

 `dolt gc`